Pattern Localisation in the Swift-Hohenberg Equation via Slowly Varying Spatial Heterogeneity: Introduction

 \section{Introduction}

 A contemporary question in many areas of science is to understand the origin of natural spatial structures \cite{rohani1997spatial, meron2012pattern, painter2021systems, krause_near_2021}.
 In particular, given an observed spatial distribution (henceforth, pattern), it is relevant to understand if the mechanisms underlying its formation are due to intrinsic self-organisation (e.g.~from Turing-like pattern forming mechanisms \cite{turing1952chemical, krause_near_2021}) or to exogenous factors, such as environmental heterogeneity in the context of ecosystems or developing tissue structures.
-Examples include in plant-root initiation \cite{brena2014mathematical, brena2015stripe}, hierarchical patterning in embryology \cite{raspopovic2014digit, onimaru2016fin}, as well as in vegetation patterning and neuroscience \cite{patterson2023spatial}.
+Examples can be found in plant-root initiation \cite{brena2014mathematical, brena2015stripe}, chemical system self-organization \cite{lee1994} and hierarchical patterning in embryology \cite{raspopovic2014digit, onimaru2016fin}, as well as in fluid dynamics \cite{soward2016}, vegetation patterning and neuroscience \cite{patterson2023spatial}.
 Questions of intrinsic or extrinsic factors underlying pattern formation become even more intricate with regards to localised pattern formation, whereby oscillatory spatial structures are confined to distinct spatial regions, falling away to background states that would not be classified as structured or patterned regions \cite{knobloch2015spatial}.
 In this paper, we consider a spatially-heterogeneous Swift-Hohenberg equation as a prototype model for understanding the interplay between nonlinearity and spatial heterogeneity in giving rise to localised patterns.